 Wanting to fit in or be accepted by friends can lead to trying drugs or alcohol, even if someone knows it’s harmful.

-Having family members with addiction problems can increase the risk of developing substance abuse issues due to genetic factors and exposure to drug or alcohol use.
+Having family members with substance use problems can increase the risk of developing substance abuse issues due to genetic factors and exposure to drug or alcohol use.

 People with mental health disorders, such as depression or anxiety, may use drugs or alcohol to cope with their symptoms, leading to substance abuse.